Skip to content

 Dynamic DES enforces a strict separation of concerns between your simulation logic and your data infrastructure.

-Your simulation code shouldn't care if a data science team wants Avro messages or if a frontend team wants JSON.
+Your simulation code shouldn't care if a data science team wants Avro messages in Kafka, or if a data engineering team wants Parquet files in S3.
 Using Duck-Typing, you can yield native Pydantic models directly to the environment:

 # In your simulation logic: